 I juggled daily disruptions 7 days a week.
 At any hour, I was expected to onboard new members, engage the existing community, and maintain the home.
 Some days I woke up to fix a boiler for a 34-roomed mansion.
 Others, I was to organize a string quartet concert in the living room, or prepare a Thanksgiving dinner for a kitchen full of CEOs, writers and lawyers.

-Having your co-living community thrive in multiple locations requires consistency but above all, you must have ‘jack of all trades’ Community Managers.
-Here are eight learnings from my time as a Co-living Community Manager:
+Having your co-living community thrive in multiple locations requires consistency but above all, you must have a “jack of all trades” community manager.
+Here are eight learnings from my time as a co-living community manager.

 A vetting process allows you to find out more about your community members before they arrive.
 It’s important to not exclude anyone but make sure you have the right people in the right house.